 Understanding how users interact with your website is crucial for any business in today’s digital age.
 Google Analytics 4 (GA4) is a powerful tool that provides valuable insights into website traffic and user behavior, which can help you optimize your site and improve the user experience.

 In this blog post, we’ll show you how to connect your WordPress website with GA4, so you can start tracking and analyzing your website data.
 We’ll guide you through the process step by step, providing instructions and troubleshooting tips to make the process as smooth as possible.
-Whether you’re a website owner, marketer, or developer, connecting WordPress with GA4 is essential to track and analyze your website data.
+Whether you’re a website owner, marketer, or developer, connecting WordPress with GA4 is essential to track and analyzing your website data.

 Step 01: Setting up Google Analytics 4